-The White House Garden Tours have been a tradition since 1972 when Pat Nixon first opened the White House gardens to the public.
-Two weekends each year, visitors are invited to view the Jacqueline Kennedy Garden, Rose Garden, Children's Garden and South Lawn of the White House grounds in Washington, D.C.
+The White House Garden Tours have been a tradition since 1972, when Pat Nixon first opened the gardens to the public, and take place twice annually (spring and fall) on the White House grounds in Washington, D.C.

 Carry-in items will be limited, but strollers, wheelchairs, and cameras are allowed.
 In case of inclement weather, the Garden Tours will be canceled.
-Please call the 24-hour information line at (202) 456-7041 to check on the status of the event.
+You can call the 24-hour information line on the White House Garden Tours website to check on the status of the event.

 For generations, the White House Gardens have been the scene of both historical events and informal gatherings.
 Today, the South Lawn is used for the annual Easter Egg Roll and other large events, and the Rose Garden is used for the annual pardoning of the turkey and other presidential ceremonies and speeches.

 The first garden was planted on the property in 1800 by President John Adams and first lady Abigail Adams, and the Rose Garden was initially established near the Oval Office in the early 1900s.
 However, in 1935, President Franklin D. Roosevelt commissioned Frederick Law Olmsted, Jr. to redesign the gardens, and today, this plan still serves as the basis for the layout of the garden.

 In 1961, John F. Kennedy redesigned the Rose Garden to use as an outdoor meeting place that accommodates 1,000 spectators.
 The East Garden was also redesigned during the Kennedy administration to feature both seasonal flowers and hedges, and a few years later, in 1969, Lady Bird Johnson created the first Children's Garden at the White House.